‘Lying in Prophet’s (SAW) name blasphemy too’: Witnesses conflicted, says SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court on Monday acquitted Aasia Bibi, a Christian woman convicted in 2010 for blasphemy, and ordered her immediate release from jail after setting aside her conviction and sentence awarded by courts.
+ISLAMABAD: The Supreme Court on Monday acquitted Aasia Bibi, a Christian lady convicted in 2010 for blasphemy and ordered her immediate release from jail after setting aside her conviction and sentence awarded by courts.

 The court on October 8 had reserved the judgment with the caution to print and electronic media from refraining to comment or initiate debate on the matter till the announcement of the verdict.